Have you any information on the medicinal plant aloe vera?

 Dear Desert plants,

-It's true; aloe vera is a succulent, a plant that stores water in its fleshy leaves and thus thrives in arid climates like deserts.
-Its use as a medicinal plant that soothes various external and internal woes, dates back thousands of years.
-Currently, there’s some evidence for many of the ailments aloe has been used to treat for centuries.
-And though its use (in some forms) is generally considered to be safe, it may not be appropriate for everyone.
+Instantly recognizable by its spiky green leaves, aloe vera is a succulent plant that stores water in its fleshy leaves and thus thrives in arid climates like deserts.
+Its use as a medicinal plant for soothing various external and internal woes dates back thousands of years.
+Currently, there’s some evidence to support its use for many of the ailments it’s traditionally been used to treat.
+Both the aloe gel and the aloe latex (the yellow juice that lines the aloe leaf) from the plant have been used for various conditions, and it can be used topically as a gel or taken orally.
+Though generally considered to be safe, it may not be appropriate for everyone (more on this in a bit).

-There is some evidence that aloe may be effective as:
+There’s some research that shows aloe to be effective as:

 - A treatment for psoriasis.
-Cream containing 0.5 percent aloe used over a period of four weeks has been shown to reduce the skin plaques commonly associated with psoriasis.
+Topical creams used over a period of time has been shown to reduce the skin plaques commonly associated with psoriasis.

 - A laxative.
-Aloe and aloe latex, derived from the plant cells underneath the leaf skin, may be taken to reduce constipation.
+Aloe and aloe latex may be taken orally to reduce constipation.
 However, continued use of aloe latex may reduce potassium levels in the intestine and possibly result in intestinal paralysis (which actually makes a bowel movement more difficult!).
-As such, the Food and Drug Administration (FDA) required the reformulation of some laxatives in order to remove aloe latex as an ingredient in 2002.
+In fact, the Food and Drug Administration (FDA) has since required that aloe latex be removed from laxative products.

 - Skin burns and frostbite.
 Some evidence suggests aloe may aid in the treatment of mild to moderate skin burns and frostbite.

-- Colon ulcers.
+- Ulcerative colitis.
 Aloe may work better than a placebo in treating colitis.

 - Cold sores.
 Aloe extract cream applied several times a day to active cold sores may expedite their healing time.

 - Wound healing.
-Though there is some evidence that suggests aloe gel may increase blood circulation in the wound thereby reducing cell death, study results are mixed.
-Some research has shown that topical ointments containing aloe may help heal wounds (e.g. hemorrhoid wounds) while other studies have shown it can potentially worsen some types of skin wounds (e.g. surgical wounds).
+Though there are some studies that suggests aloe gel may increase blood circulation in the wound thereby reducing cell death, results are mixed.
+Some research has shown that topical ointments containing aloe may help heal wounds (e.g., hemorrhoid wounds); on the other hand, there are also studies that show it can potentially worsen others (e.g., surgical wounds).

 - Diabetes.
 There isn’t a consensus on aloe vera’s ability to reduce blood sugar levels.
-A few studies noted a blood sugar reduction in women with type 2 diabetes who ingested aloe vera gel; however, another study did not have the same findings.
+A few studies noted a blood sugar reduction in women with type 2 diabetes who ingested aloe vera gel; however, those findings were not consistent across other studies.

-Simply having an aloe plant around can be enjoyable, even if you never harness it for its medicinal properties.
-In addition to their sassy, spiky look, they are easy to maintain, as long as you don't over water these dry soil-loving plants.
+Whether or not it's harnessed for its medicinal properties, simply having an aloe plant around is an easy way to spruce up any room.
+In addition to their sassy, spiky look, they're easy to maintain, as long as you don't over water these dry soil-loving plants.

-Here’s to hoping you’ve found an oasis of knowledge regarding this dry-climate plant,Alice!
+Here’s to hoping you’ve found an oasis of knowledge regarding aloe vera.Alice!